-Gabriel Arkles is a senior staff attorney with the ACLU's LGBT and HIV Project.
+Gabriel Arkles was previously a senior staff attorney with the ACLU’s LGBT and HIV Project.

 His work includes protecting transgender people from discrimination and fighting the criminalization of HIV.
 While at the ACLU, Gabriel has brought challenges to an anti-trans ballot initiative in Montana; defended trans youth in Maryland and Oregon when anti-trans advocates challenged school policies that gave trans students equal access to facilities; and challenged state policies that denied trans people equal access to identity documents in Alabama and Ohio.
 He is also on the team representing Aimee Stephens, a transgender woman fired from her job as a funeral director because of her sex.